Tripplenut/Learning-Cpp/Chapter4/README.md

 ## Section 5 (Increment and Decrement Operators)

 This section is about easy and conviencte ways to increase and decrease the values of ints, longs, floats, and doubles.
 It is just the ++ and -- operand.
 I picked this one up in java but incase you somehow forgot it pick it up or if by some chance your a random person reading this defininetly pick this one up.

+## Section 6 (Member Access Operators)

+This section is about the different ways you can access members/methods/functions of an object.
+The 2 ways to do this is with "->" which is the least popular way.
+I've only ever seen this used with lamba expressions.
+The other being the dot or ".".
+This way is more recognizable but when you are calling multiple methods it looks pretty ugly.